 Jesse Alston

-I grew up in Littleton, North Carolina (pop. ~500), went to Davidson College for a BA in Environmental Studies (Economics minor), received my PhD in the Goheen lab at the University of Wyoming, and did postdoctoral research in the Calabrese lab at the Center for Advanced Systems Understanding in Germany.
+I grew up in Littleton, North Carolina (pop. ~500), went to Davidson College for a BA in Environmental Studies (Economics minor), received my PhD in Ecology (Statistics minor) in the Goheen lab at the University of Wyoming, and did postdoctoral research in the Calabrese lab at the Center for Advanced Systems Understanding in Germany.
 I am now an Assistant Professor in the Wildlife Conservation and Management program in the University of Arizona’s School of Natural Resources and the Environment.
 When I am not science-ing, I am usually reading (favorite genre: westerns), watching the Green Bay Packers, or exploring nature with my family.
-Favorite mammal: Pseudois nayaur.
+Favorite mammal: Pseudois nayaur

 Click here for my CV.
 Click here for my Google Scholar profile.